cmolodo/covid-19/README.md

 > This change will increase the number of cases and deaths reported in Massachusetts.
 Today’s newly reported totals are a result of a retrospective review of probable cases and deaths dating back to March 1, 2020.

 Total number of confirmed and probable deaths decreased as of 2020-06-30 due to removal of duplicate reports.

+##### Probable Cases and County Numbers Removed

+As of 2020-08-12, Massachusetts no longer provides daily probable cases or per-county case or death numbers.
+These numbers have been moved to the weekly report or simply removed altogether.
+Interestingly, the total deaths in the daily dashboard **DOES** still include probable deaths.

+Probable cases are now available only in the weekly report.

+Similarly, cumulative confirmed cases per county are now available only in the weekly report.
+However, these numbers don't match reported values before 2020-08-12 because they only include confirmed cases, not probable cases, and there's no back-reporting of per-county splits between probable and confirmed cases, so there's no way to reconcile the numbers.

+Cumulative deaths per county are no longer available anywhere.
+The weekly report only includes deaths per county for the last 2 weeks.

 ##### Quest Reporting Error
 Due to a reporting error by Quest, a large backlog of test results were suddenly received around 2020-04-24.
 Massachusettts backfilled daily state case and test numbers on 2020-04-24 with these previously missing reports based on when the results should have been reported, which affected case and test numbers dating back to 2020-04-13.
 Note that the previously-entered cumulative case and testing numbers will now be incorrect.
 Testing and state-wide case calculations should switch to use of the daily test numbers, which are updated with each published dashboard report.